 (Trigger warning: rape and abuse)

-I decided to draw a map of the church I (sporadically) attend, the same one I’ve been attending for twenty-three years.
+In my Bible-turned-art-installation, I decided to draw a map of the church I (sporadically) attend, the same one I’ve been attending for twenty-three years.
 I made my first public confession of faith there.
 I married there, baptized my kids there.
 I led worship and served as a small group leader.
 Most of the staff knows me by name, and many have invited me into their houses.

 It’s my family.